Menu

 28-Glacier National Park (U.S)

-Glacier national park is located in northeastern Montana and borders Alberta and British Columbia.
-And over 130 named lakes, over 1,000 distinct species of vegetation, and hundreds of different species of animals can be found inside the park's 4,000 square kilometers (1 million acres).
+Glacier National Park is in northeastern Montana and borders Alberta and British Columbia.
+Over 130 named lakes, over 1,000 distinct species of vegetation, and hundreds of different species of animals can be found inside the park's 4,000 square kilometers (1 million acres).
 The "Crown of the Continent Environment" which encompasses 16,000 square miles of protected territory, is the centerpiece of this immense pristine ecosystem (41,000 km2).
 Native Americans were the first to settle in the area that would become Glacier National Park.
-It was ruled by the Blackfeet in the east and the Flathead in the west when European explorers arrived.
+The Blackfeet ruled it in the east and the Flathead in the west when European explorers arrived.

 In 1895, the Blackfeet were forced to give up the mountainous portions of their treaty territory to the federal government, which were ultimately included in the park.
 Several hotels and chalets were built by the Great Northern Railway soon after the park opened on May 11, 1910.
-A total of 350 historic hotels and chalets are on the National Register of Historic Places, including these National Historic Landmarks.
+350 historic hotels and chalets, including these National Historic Landmarks, are on the National Register of Historic Places.
 Going-to-the-Sun Road, later declared a National Historic Civil Engineering Landmark, was constructed in 1932, allowing for broader access to the park's interior by automobile for the first time.

 29-Badlands National Park (U.S)

 On November 10th, 1978, Badlands became a national park.
 During the construction of the Ben Reifel Visitor Center in 1957–58, the Mission 66 plan was implemented for the monument.
-As an added bonus, Minuteman Missile National Historic Site is under the auspices of the park.
+As a bonus, the Minuteman Missile National Historic Site is under the auspices of the park.
 Badlands National Park was used as a location for the films Dances with Wolves and Thunderheart.

 30-John Pennekamp Coral Reef State Park

-John Pennekamp Coral Reef State Park - Natural Attractions in USA - Planet Travel Advisor John Pennekamp Coral Reef State Park - Natural Attractions in USA On Florida's Key Largo, there's a Florida State Park named Fort Jefferson.
-Around 70 nautical square miles of nearby Atlantic Ocean seas make up this area.
+On Florida's Key Largo, there's a Florida State Park named Fort Jefferson.
+Around 70 nautical square miles of nearby Atlantic Ocean seas comprise this area.
 At a distance of 3 miles from land, the park is around 25 miles long, it was the country's first and only underwater theme park.
-As of April 14, 1972, the park was officially recognized as a historic landmark by the National Park Service.
+As of April 14, 1972, the National Park Service officially recognized the park as a historic landmark.

-It is the park's coral reefs such as "The Molasses Reef" and the marine life that are the principal draw of the area.
-The park attracted more than a million visitors in the Fiscal Year 2004, making it the most popular state park in Florida.
+The park's coral reefs such as "The Molasses Reef" and the marine life are the principal draw of the area.
+The park attracted over a million visitors in the Fiscal Year 2004, making it the most popular state park in Florida.
 In the continental United States, there are just two live coral reefs: in the Gulf of Mexico off the coast of Texas and in the Florida Keys.

 31-The Great Smoky Mountains

-The range is home to an estimated 187,000 acres of old-growth forest, making it the biggest such stand east of the Mississippi River.
-Among North America's most biodiverse ecosystems are the range's lower-elevation cove hardwood forests, while its higher-elevation Southern Appalachian spruce-fir forest is the largest of its kind in the United States.
-The Great Smoky Mountains are also home to the Eastern United States densest black bear population and the world's most diversified salamander population outside of the tropics, both of which are found nowhere else.
+The range is home to an estimated 187,000 acres of old-growth forest, making it the most prominent stand east of the Mississippi River.
+Among North America's most biodiverse ecosystems are the range's lower-elevation cove hardwood forests, while its higher-elevation Southern Appalachian spruce-fir forest is the largest in the United States.
+The Great Smoky Mountains are also home to the Eastern United States' densest black bear population and the world's most diversified salamander outside the tropics, found nowhere else.

 32-Waterfalls - Yosemite National Park (U.S)